stalniy/casl/docs-src/src/content/pages/guide/subject-type-detection/en.md

 ## How does CASL detect subject type?

+The first thing to clarify is "what is subject type?".
+A subject type is basically a type of an object, in OOP class represents instance metadata and represents object metadata information.

+> Starting from v5, CASL perceives string, function and class as a subject type.
+Any other type is perceived as a subject, for which CASL needs to detect subject type.

-If you pass an object as the 2nd argument in `ability.can`, CASL gets `object.constructor.modelName` as subject type and if this is not available, it fallbacks to `object.constructor.name`.
+When we pass an object as the 2nd argument in `ability.can`, CASL gets `object.constructor.modelName` as subject type, and fallbacks to `object.constructor.name` if `modelName` is not specified.

 In the example above, `article` variable contains a plain object, its constructor doesn't have `modelName`, so CASL gets its `constructor.name` as a subject type.
-So, in that case subject type is `Object`.
+Eventually, we get `Object`.
 There are no rules for `Object` subject type, that's why we got `false` when tried to check whether it's possible to read that object.
 So, how can we fix that example?
-The easiest way is to use special class for our `Article` model:
+The easiest way is to use a special class for our `Article` model:

 ```js
 import ability from './defineAbility';